 We are subject to restrictions that may discourage a change of control.
-Certain provisions contained in our articles of incorporation and Maryland law may prohibit or restrict a change of control and adversely impact the price of our shares.
+Certain provisions contained in our charter and Maryland law may prohibit or restrict a change of control and adversely impact the price of our shares.

-Our Board of Directors is divided into three classes, with the term of the directors in each class expiring every third year.
+Our Board of Directors is divided into three classes, with the term of the directors in each class expiring at the annual meeting of stockholders held in the third year following the year of their election.
 At each annual meeting of stockholders, the successors to the class of directors whose term expires at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 After election, a director may only be removed by our stockholders for cause.
 Election of directors for staggered terms with limited rights to remove directors makes it more difficult for a hostile bidder to acquire control of us.
 The existence of this provision may negatively impact the price of our securities and may discourage third-party bids to acquire our securities.
 This provision may reduce any premiums paid to stockholders in a change in control transaction.